chronograph-pe/lambda-OCRmyPDF/README.md

 ```

 # To Do:
-- Make backup creation configurable in the lambda action
 - Add instructions for `aws-cli`
 - Add additional language support
 - Continue to trim down python packages
-- Reimplement multithreading in a way that would work as a Amazon Lambda function